cjw6k/mf2bench/var/how_to_add_another_domain.md

 Hiya!
 So cool you are here.
-You must be familiar with the [Indieweb](https://indieweb.org/) and your request must include only the domain you own of your own user account! ^_^

 By contributing your domain name to the list found here, you retain the right to have it immediately removed in a PR published by you or by a designate.
-If the PR method is not ready to you, by providing notice to the current project secretary.
+If the PR method is not available to you, you may provide notice to the current project secretary.

 The current project secretary is: chris@lot2k.com, a.k.a. cjw6k in <a href="https://indieweb.org/discuss">#indieweb</a>.